Find a module for your robot

 }

-- Navigate to the Config tab of your robot’s page in the Viam app.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.

 Configure version update management for a registry module

-When you add a module to your robot, you can also configure how that module updates itself when a newer version becomes available from the Viam registry.
+When you add a module to your machine, you can also configure how that module updates itself when a newer version becomes available from the Viam registry.
 By default, a newly-added module is set to pin to the specific patch release (Patch (X.Y.Z)) of the version you added, meaning that the module will never automatically update itself.

 - Patch (X.Y.Z): Do not update to any other version.
 This is the default.